nwstephens/r-admin-2018/README.md

 # A guide to professional R tooling and integration

 This repository explains the tooling for a scalable data lab that integrates with other systems.
+See the [RStudio admin docs](http://docs.rstudio.com/) for detailed information.

 ### Data Lab